kharrigian/ehr-stigma/README.md

 #### Labels and Models

 We have opted to keep our labels and models behind a gate for a few reasons.
 First, although we do not expect our training procedure to encode sensitive information regarding the MIMIC dataset, the risk is nonzero and worth respecting.
-Furthermore, if we release models in the future which do allow end-users to extract sensitive information, existing end-uers will be able to acquire them seamlessly.
+Furthermore, if we release models in the future which do allow end-users to extract sensitive information, existing end-users will be able to acquire them seamlessly.
 Finally, by requiring end-users to complete IRB training prior to accessing our models, we can limit the risk of malevolent use.

-Our models can be acquired from PhysioNet after completing the same requirements necessary to access MIMIC data.
+Our models can be acquired from PhysioNet after completing a data usage agreement.
 If you already have access to MIMIC, downloading our models should only require you sign our [data usage agreement](TBD).

-Once you have completed this credentialing process, you can use our utility script `./scripts/acquire/get_models_and_labels.sh` to download the pretrained models and annotations.
+Once you have completed this process, you can use our utility script `./scripts/acquire/get_models_and_labels.sh` to download the pretrained models and annotations.
 Models will be downloaded to `data/resources/models/`, while annotations will be downloaded to `data/resources/annotations/`.

 If you have downloaded the MIMIC-IV dataset, you can create an augmented annotated dataset for training new models using `scripts/acquire/build_mimic.py`.